Philadelphia Truck Accident Lawyer

-Why Truck Accident Claims Are Different
+Why Truck Accident Claims Are Different?

-This is due to a few factors, such as:
+This is due to factors such as:

 - Complex federal and state regulations – Trucking companies and truckers are required to comply with complicated federal and state regulations.
 Oftentimes, failure to comply with these regulations is the cause of or a factor in a truck accident.
-Unfortunately, evidence of violations of these regulations can be complex and difficult to obtain and examine for the inexperienced.

 - Greater likelihood of catastrophic injuries – Trucks are large pieces of equipment.
 When they collide with smaller passenger vehicles, the occupants of the smaller vehicles tend to suffer far more catastrophic injuries than the occupants of vehicles in ordinary car crashes.
 With higher losses and potentially more insurance money on the line, you can count on a vigorous defense from those at fault.